⚠️ Use credit cards responsibly!

 • Classic 95 Industry Options

-Differences: The Fico score model is highly confidential, but based on my experience, I find the Fico -02 to be a little more lenient with credit card balances.
-It also still calculates authorized users as normal credit cards making piggybacking credit possible.
+Differences: The FICO score model is highly confidential, but based on my experience, I find the FICO-02 to be a little more lenient with credit card balances.
+It also still calculates authorized users as normal credit cards, making piggybacking credit possible.

 • FICO-02